 - Running Value Finder simulations

-Run a Value Finder simulation on an audience to discover which stages of your next-best-action strategy leave customers without any actions or with only low propensity actions, and identify groups of customers that are underserved.
+Monitor at which stages of your next-best-action strategy customers are left without any actions or with only low propensity actions, and identify groups of customers that are under-served by running a Value Finder simulation on an audience.

 - Analyzing group descriptions

-Value Finder provides insight about underserved customers by identifying and describing groups that have a high occurrence of underserved customers.
-Review each group's information to understand why there are no relevant actions available for these customers, and use this knowledge to improve your decision strategy.
+Value Finder provides insight about under-served customers by identifying and describing three groups that have a high occurrence of under-served customers.
+Review each group's information to understand why there are no relevant actions available for these customers, and use this knowledge to improve your next-best-action strategy.

 - Saving customer groups as audiences